Geometric correspondence of noisy quantum dynamics and universal robust quantum gates: universal robust quantum gates for realistic qubits

 The lowest two levels form the qubit.
-Here $\omega $, $u$, $a^{\dagger }$, $ a$ are the qubit frequency, the anharmonicity, and the creation and annihilation operators of the transmon. $\omega _{d}$ is the frequency of the driving and $\xi (t)$ is the total control waveform.
-We apply our theory to the dynamics associated with the qubit levels to correct the errors resulting from frequency variation, and use DRAG to suppress the leakage to higher level \cite {motzoi2009simple}.
+Here $\omega $, $u$, $a^{\dagger }$, $a$ are the qubit frequency, the anharmonicity, and the creation and annihilation operators of the transmon. $\omega _{d}$ is the frequency of the driving and $\xi (t)$ is the total control waveform.
+We apply our theory to the dynamics associated with the qubit levels to correct the errors resulting from frequency variation, and use DRAG to suppress the leakage to higher levels \cite{motzoi2009simple}.
 So $\xi (t)$ is a sum of RCP $\Omega (t)$ and the corresponding DRAG pulse $i\alpha \dot{\Omega}(t)$.
 The DRAG parameter $\alpha $ is related to the transmon anharmonicity \cite{motzoi2009simple} and takes the numerically optimized value at zero detuning in our simulation.

-We set the gate times for $\{X_{\pi },X_{\pi /4},X_{\pi /2},X_{2\pi }\}$ to be $70,50,80$ and $55$ ns, and fix the maximal pulse amplitude $\Omega _{m}/2\pi $ to be around $27$ MHz.
+We set the gate times for $\{X_{\pi },X_{\pi /4},X_{\pi /2},X_{2\pi }\}$ to be $70,50,80$ and $55$ ns such that the maximal pulse amplitudes $\Omega_{m}/2\pi $ are around $27$ MHz, and take the anharmonicity $u/2\pi = -0.26$ GHz.
 Like previous sections, we use cosine pulses with the same maximal amplitudes for comparison.
-Our numerical results in Fig.~\ref{Fig_transmon}(b) illustrate the fidelity plateau over a few MHz of frequency variation for our robust gates.
+Our numerical results in Fig.~\ref{Fig_transmon}(a) illustrate the fidelity plateau over a few MHz of frequency variation for our robust gates.
 Note that the centers of the fidelity plateau all shift to the left.
 We conclude the reason to be the AC-Stark shifts associated with the higher levels.

-\textit{Single-qubit gates robust to unwanted coupling.-}In realistic multi-qubit systems, a transmon is unavoidably coupled to another quantum systems, the so-called spectators \cite{deng2021correcting, zhao2022quantum,krinner2020benchmarking, wei2021quantum, kandala2021demonstration,mundada2019suppression, ku2020suppression}.
-This results in qubit frequency splittings or spectrum broadening, giving rise to correlated errors, which becomes a major obstacle for large-scale quantum computing \cite{krinner2020benchmarking}.
-As a demonstrative example, we consider two directly-coupled transmon qubits (one spectator and one target qubit) with the Hamiltonian
+\textit{Single-qubit gates robust to unwanted coupling.-}In realistic multi-qubit systems, a transmon is unavoidably coupled to another quantum system, the so-called spectators \cite{deng2021correcting,zhao2022quantum,krinner2020benchmarking, wei2022hamiltonian,kandala2021demonstration,mundada2019suppression, ku2020suppression}.
+This results in qubit frequency splittings or spectrum broadening, giving rise to correlated errors, which become a major obstacle for large-scale quantum computing \cite{krinner2020benchmarking}.
+As a demonstrative example, we consider two directly coupled transmon qubits (one spectator and one target qubit) with the Hamiltonian